Dick Grayson - The Boy Wonder

 Nightwing can easily keep up with and even catch his former mentor.
 Furthermore Nightwing can easily dodge bullets, knifes, blades and such and is even fast enough to deflects them back in mid air.
 He is also fast enough to catch up with a train, a speeding getaway car and with the flying assassin Scarab despite him being too high up and according to Red Robin making it impossible for him to chase down but not for Dick - he even manages to plant a tracer on him.

-Dick's agility has allowed him to hang around with people out of his league, like, Blockbuster.
-Dick even comments on how fast Blockbuster was, but he has still managed to evade punchses from Blockbuster, and manouvre around his body allowing Dick to put some hits on Blockbuster, and even manages to create a small crater by smashing Blockbuster's head into the ground, by the use of his speed.
-Furthemore, Dick performs agility feats like these on a daily basis.
+Dick's agility has allowed him to hold his own against people out of his league, like, Blockbuster.
+Dick even comments on how fast Blockbuster was, but he still manages to evade punches from Blockbuster and maneuvers around his body.
+This allows Dick to put some hits on Blockbuster.
+He even manages to create a small crater by smashing Blockbuster's head into the ground, by the use of his speed.
+Furthermore, Dick performs feats of agility like these on a daily basis.

 Peak Human Strength

 With his strength, Dick has thrown a refrigerator, broke through a bus window while underwater and thrown people through concrete walls.
 For example, his attacks are powerful enough to make Blockbuster bleed and even knocking him off.

 Nightwing was able to withstand punishment from the powerful demon Acheron and to recover quickly from it.
 When he was knocked away by a Superman clone he was able to recover quickly from the attack as well.
 He also withstood repeated attacks from Blockbuster despite being exhausted beforehand and not fighting back.
 Furthermore he can go without sleep for 4 straight days and hold his breath for 7 minutes.